franiglesias/tb/tests/Katas/ElephantCarpaccio/README.md

 write a user story using this template:

 As a [role]
-I want to [something that the system could do]
+I want to [do something with the system]
 So that [benefit expected from the feature]

 This declaration should fit in a card.
-The following should be a conversation between the development team and the user(
-s) interested in the story, so all together can define a way to provide the value to the user.
+The next step should be a conversation between the development team and the user or users interested in the story, so all together can define a way to provide the value to the user.
 Acceptance criteria should be defined to be able to test the implementation.

 These are